1.7 Funding youth policy

 In Denmark, there is no specific budget for youth policy.

-The Finance Act (finansloven) allocates grants to the ministries, municipalities, and regions.
-The youth policy initiatives by ministries, municipalities, and regions are covered by these grants.
+The Finance Act (finansloven) determines the National Budget and allocates grants to the ministries, municipalities, and regions.
+Youth policy initiatives by ministries, municipalities, and regions are covered by these grants.

 The Finance Act of 2022 can be found here.